-While the negative effects of nightmares on our waking lives are well known, we draw on this literature to make a case for such dreams at times being trauma-contributing.
+While the negative effects of nightmares on our waking lives are well known, we draw on this literature to make a case for such dreams at times being trauma contributing.
 Further to this, beyond nightmares, we argue that even unpleasant, neutral, or pleasant dreams could contribute to trauma in unexpected ways.
-Throughout this discussion, we refer to dreams as 'contributing to trauma' and emphasise their trauma-like effects on the waking lives of dreamers rather than delving into the question of whether we should categorise such dreams as a type of trauma.
+Throughout this discussion we refer to dreams as 'contributing to trauma' and emphasise their trauma-like effects on the waking lives of dreamers rather than delving into the question of whether we should categorise such dreams as a type of trauma.
 Part of what could make dream experiences trauma-contributing is the PEs that occur in dreams or after waking.
 PEs can contribute in several ways, including surprise that shocks the dreamer awake during nightmares.
 Memories of nightmares after waking can then conflict with previous convictions that it is safe to fall asleep, leading to insomnia.
 Undesired or unexpected emotions or unpredicted, out of character behaviour experienced in neutral or pleasant dreams can lead to guilt, shame, or the questioning of one's waking relationships.

 Through PE processing, dreams can play a dual role, both as potential contributors to trauma and as tools to alleviate it.
-In the final section, drawing on evidence from clinical therapeutic practice (Boudrias, 2024), we discuss ways in which PEs can be utilised with dream memories to alleviate trauma.
+In the final section, drawing on evidence from clinical therapeutic practice (Boudrias, 2024), we discuss ways in which PEs can help alleviate trauma when we remember and work with dream memories in a therapeutic context.
+In the final section, drawing on evidence from clinical therapeutic practice (Boudrias, 2024), we discuss ways in which PEs can be utilised with dream memories in a therapeutic context to alleviate trauma.